Group photo of those in attendance at the 2018 meeting

 Insecticide Resistance Workshop – What is resistance– Dr. Janet McAllister, CDC

-Evaluation of Lambda-Cyhalothrin and Pyriproxyfen barrier treatments for Aedes albopictus (Diptera: Culicidae) management in urbanized areas of New Jersey- Dr. Isik Unlu, Mercer County Mosquito Control, NJ
+Evaluation of Lambda-Cyhalothrin and Pyriproxyfen barrier treatments for Aedes albopictus (Diptera: Culicidae) management in urbanized areas of New Jersey- (article) Dr. Isik Unlu, Mercer County Mosquito Control, NJ

 Using Natular G as a method of Coquillettidia perturbans control – Kaitlyn O’Donnell, Norfolk County Mosquito Control and Derek Drews, Clarke